albar965/albar965.github.io/littlenavmap-faq.md

 Use the *Little Navmap* build based on Ubuntu 20.04.
 You can find it in the assets of every release on GitHub.
 For example [LittleNavmap-linux-20.04-{{ page.release-version }}.tar.gz](https://github.com/albar965/littlenavmap/releases/download/v{{ page.release-version }}/LittleNavmap-linux-20.04-{{ page.release-version }}.tar.gz).

-The functionality of this build is identical to the 22.04 builds.
+The functionality of this build is identical to the 22.04 builds ad they use the same settings folder and files.

 <!-- ================================================================================================ -->
 <!-- ================================================================================================ -->